frizib/RageMPOnline/README.md

 1. Download all files from the repository.
 2. Open `index.html ` in any modern web browser.
-3. You will see information about the Liberty server and the current time.
+3. You will see information about the Liberty server.
 4. When changing the server status (online/offline), the audio file `a44f10ae474a4bc.mp3` will be played.